joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 |Average   | 0         |
 |Thick     | 1         |

-A resistance can also come from modifying the exterior with armor, which has 3 grades.
+3. A resistance may also come from modifying the exterior with armor, which has 3 grades.

 |Grade  |Resistance |
 |:------|:---------:|
 |Light  | 1 |
 |Medium | 2 |
 |Heavy  | 3 |

-Resistance most likely won’t change often.

 Consider: